 Gas cooktops usually have knobs for controlling the flame.
 If you choose gas cooktops, avoid going with models that have metallic knobs as they will heat up.
 Instead, choose plastic knobs that are on the front or side of the unit based on your preference.

 Both induction and electric cooktops have buttons or switches for controlling heat.
 If you choose these cooktops, I recommend you to go with something that has touch control.
 It’ll only be slightly more expensive than models with manual buttons or switches.
 Moreover, touch control cooktops offer various added features such as timers, child locks and so on.

 Placement and ventilation

-Placement and ventilation is crucial with any type of cooktop.
+Placement and ventilation are crucial with any type of cooktop.
 But, before you consider placement, take a look at your existing gas or electricity lines.
-You don’t want to be tampering with these because it will raise your expenses significantly.
-Just remember that your cooktop should not be placed below upper cabinets.
+You don’t want to be tampering with these because they will raise your expenses significantly.
+Just remember that your cooktop should not be placed below the upper cabinets.

 You’ll also need to consider your ventilation options.
 Avoid placing your cooktop in areas that experience drafts and consider installing a rangehood, as they are the most practical and common option.
 We have various models for you to consider.

 Now that you know a little more about cooktops, you can start to look for a model that suits your budget.
 For cooktops in Perth, we have a great range across different budgets.

 Budget of $400-$500:

 This may be the entry-level range of cooktops, but you’ll find some great models at this price range.
 Some of our bestselling cooktops at Ross’s Discount Home Centre at this price range include: